Shivvrat/shivvrat.github.io/_pages/home.md

 </div>

 <div class="alert alert-info">
 📢 Dr. Arya is recruiting motivated Ph.D. students (Spring & Fall 2026) as well as undergraduate and master’s students interested in research in AI and machine learning.
+For more details, please see the <a href="{{ site.url }}{{ site.baseurl }}/hiring" target="_blank">hiring page</a>.
 </div>

 ## Biography